ALBERT SPEER URGES WAR ECONOMY ON GERMANY

 Speer (left) and Hitler in Paris, June 28, 1940Speer accepting Todt Ring award, June 1943

-Left: On June 28, 1940, two weeks after the German Wehrmacht had occupied Paris almost without firing a shot, Hitler visited the French capital accompanied by “Architect of the Reich” Albert Speer (left) and sculptor Arno Breker, whom Hitler had named “official state sculptor” in 1937.
+Left: On June 28, 1940, 2 weeks after the German Wehrmacht had occupied Paris almost without firing a shot, Hitler visited the French capital accompanied by “Architect of the Reich” Albert Speer (left) and sculptor Arno Breker, whom Hitler had named “official state sculptor” in 1937.
 A cameraman (lower right in photo) filmed the trio against the backdrop of the Eiffel Tower for German newsreel audiences.

 Right: In June 1943 Hitler awarded Minister of Armaments and War Production Speer the Fritz Todt signet ring (enclosed in a silver box decorated with the portrait of deceased Dr. Fritz Todt) in recognition of Speer’s “unique achievements in the field of German technology.”
 The award of the ring was sponsored by the National Socialist Union for German Technology, which Speer headed.